Frequently Asked Questions

 We encourage applicants to be members of the American Academy of Sleep Medicine, however, it is not required.

 No. Applicants must meet all eligibility requirements at the time of application, no exceptions will be made.

-Completing and Submitting Award Applications
+Completing and Submitting Program Applications